Vitamin B12 and Folate

 These tests measure the concentration of folate and vitamin B12 in the serum (liquid portion of the blood).

 Vitamin B12 and folate are both part of the B complex of vitamins.
 Folate is found in leafy green vegetables, citrus fruits, dry beans and peas, liver, and yeast.
 Vitamin B12 is found in animal products such as red meat, fish, poultry, milk, and eggs.
-In recent years fortified cereals, breads, and other grain productshas also become an important dietary sources of folate (identified as "folic acid" on nutritional labels).
+In recent years fortified cereals, breads, and other grain products has also become important dietary sources of folate (identified as "folic acid" on nutritional labels).

 Both vitamin B12 and folate are necessary for normal red cell formation, tissue and cellular repair, and DNA synthesis.
 Vitamin B12 is also important for nerve health, while folate is necessary for cell division such as is seen in a foetus during pregnancy.
 A deficiency in either vitamin B12 or folate can lead to macrocytic anaemia, where red cells are reduced but macrocytic (abnormally large).
 Specifically a bone marrow test may show megaloblastic anaemia, where immature red cells called megaloblasts may be seen.
 It is usually unnecessary for a bone marrow test to be performed for diagnosis of vitamin B12 deficiency.